anandamw/neovim-configurations/README.md

-## Descriptions

-This general Neovim configuration.
-Some piece of this configs pure adapted from [kickstart-modular](https://github.com/dam9000/kickstart-modular.nvim) for make it run flawlessly

 ## Usage

 Before use this config, you must clean your previous config & other stuff like installed plugins, state, etc with this commands